 - direct the employee that the relevant dealing ought not be undertaken.

-An employee must comply with the direction given by the Company Secretary or the Managing Director.
+A Designated Officer must comply with the direction given by the Company Secretary or the Chief Executive Officer.

-If there are exceptional circumstances, for example a pressing financial commitment, then approval may be given by:
+If there are exceptional circumstances, for example a pressing financial commitment, then approval may be given to a Designated Officer by:

-- the Managing Director in his discretion to an employee to deal during the Non Trading Period;
+- the Chief Executive Officer in their discretion to an employee to deal during the Non Trading Period;

-- the Chairman and the Chairman of the Audit Committee in their discretion to the Managing Director to deal during the Non Trading Period;
+- the Chairman and the Chairman of the Audit Committee in their discretion to the Chief Executive Officer to deal during the Non Trading Period;

-- the Managing Director and the Chairman of the Audit Committee in their discretion to the Chairman to deal during the Non Trading Period.
+- the Chief Executive Officer and the Chairman of the Audit Committee in their discretion to the Chairman to deal during the Non Trading Period.

-Any such approval must be obtained in advance.
+Any such approval must be obtained in advance in writing.
 It cannot be given after the event.

 A dealing for which such special approval is given remains subject to Rules 3.3, 3.4, 3.5 and 3.6.

-The discretion will be applied, taking into account the hardship of the employee or director and weighing this against any perceived detriment to NetComm’s reputation.
+The discretion will be considered, taking into account the hardship of the employee or director and weighing this against any perceived detriment to NetComm’s reputation.

-Employees must provide confirmation of dealing in NetComm securities by the employee or his/her associate(s).
+Employees must provide confirmation of dealing to the Company Secretary or Chief Executive Officer in NetComm securities by the employee or his/her associate(s).

-The Non Trading Period, as outlined in Rule 3.1, may be extended or shortened or another Non Trading Period may be introduced at any time by direction of the Managing Director or the Chairman, including when NetComm is considering any matters which are subject to Listing Rule 3.1A.
+The Trading Period, as outlined in Rule 3.1, may be extended or shortened or another Non Trading Period may be introduced at any time by direction of the Chief Executive Officer or the Chairman, including when NetComm is considering any matters which are subject to Listing Rule 3.1A.
 Notice of such changes will be specified to employees and directors by email.
-Changes to the Non Trading Period or Trading Period are effective immediately upon the giving of such notice.
+Changes to the Trading Period or the Non Trading Period are effective immediately upon the giving of such notice.
 Where an employee does not have email access it is the manager’s responsibility to inform the employee.